ben-phillips-5227/data-analyst-portfolio/projects/Airline_Clustering/README.md

 # Airline Delay Clustering Analysis

-This project explores U.S. airline delay data using KMeans clustering to identify meaningful patterns in flight delays.
+This project explores uses unspurvised machine learning applying K-Means clustering to U.S. airline delay data in order to identify meaningful patterns in flight delays.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ben-phillips-5227/data-analyst-portfolio/blob/main/projects/Airline_Clustering/notebooks/Clustering.ipynb)

+## Project Overview

+The goal of this project is to gorup flights with meaningful clusters together based on delay behavior, distance, time-of-day patterns, and other variables.
+With these natural grouping, airline operations teams can target specific types of flights for performance improvements.

-## Files
+## Data

-- `data/AirlineDelays.csv`
+- **File:** `data/AirlineDelays.csv`
-  Raw dataset of airline delays (airports, carriers, time of day, etc.)
+- **Rows:** 9697

-- `notebooks/Clustering.ipynb`
+- **Columns:** 18
-  KMeans clustering applied to preprocessed delay data

-- `visualizations/`
+-

-  Charts and elbow plots (optional)
+## Goals

 ## Methods Used

-- Data cleaning with `pandas`
-- Feature scaling with `StandardScaler`
+1. **Preproccesing**
+    - Select numeric features
+    - Handle missing values, there were 0
+    - Standardize features in order to center columns at 0
+2. **Clustering**
+    - Used K-Means (fixed random state)
-- KMeans clustering using `scikit-learn`
+    -
-- Elbow method and inertia scores to find optimal `k`
-- Cluster labeling and visualization with `seaborn` and `matplotlib`

 ## How to Run